Probably you already have staff name tags. If not yet, create name tags for employees right now using MakeBadge badge maker.

 Readable content.
 The main function of an employee name tag is to quickly provide correct info to a customer about the staff.
 That’s why any person with any vision should get acquainted with an employee in a second.
 When you add words to your employee badge by clicking “+Text” button in MakeBadge app, choose a standard newspaper font: Arial, Georgia, or Times New Roman.
 Ideally, select a black font for white background or white letters for name tags with black background.

 Quality of printing.
 Quality of your name tags speaks out loud about your business.
 Even with creative name tag design – poor printing can spoil all the impression.
-We advise to think twice, in terms of printing, which type of badges is best for you – full color name tags or classic black and white name badges.
+We advise thinking twice, in terms of printing, which type of badges is best for you – full-color name tags or classic black and white name badges.
 Note that MakeBadge badge maker prints both colorful and regular name tags.
 Plus, it’s recommended to laminate paper-printed employee name badges or place them into plastic holders so they won’t look poor and worn-out in several months.

 In a word, before you put on a name tag, make sure its look and feel proudly represent your business by all means: design, color, font, paper.